I am grateful to Mrs Ann Haddow for sharing some stunning photographs of Bank Glen, New Cumnock from her family album.

 The semi-detached pair of Ingleston cottages still stand at the top of the Bank Glen but the row of Garrowscairn has gone.
 The original Bank School has also gone while the later school extension still remains but no longer in use.
 The School House and Church manse are now private dwellings while a number of other more modern private houses can also be found in the Bank Glen

-Many thanks to Mrs Haddow and her daughter daughter Alison Britland for their hospitality and for sharing such wonderful photographs
+Many thanks to Mrs Haddow and her daughter Alison Britland for their hospitality and for sharing such wonderful photographs

 National Library of Scotland